shifatmasud/Nature-3D-scene-/README.md

 -   **`components/`**: The LEGO pieces themselves!
     -   **`Core/`**: The most basic, single-purpose pieces.
         -   `ThemeToggleButton.tsx`: A button to switch between light and dark themes.
+        -   `ThreeCanvas.tsx`: The stage for our 3D world.
+    -   **`Package/`**: More complex pieces made from Core components.
+        -   `Scene.tsx`: The entire 3D world, with trees, ground, sky, and lights.
+        -   `PerformanceSettings.tsx`: A pop-up menu to change graphics settings to make the app run faster.
+        -   ... and all the procedural files for creating objects (`ProceduralBush.tsx`, `ProceduralTree.tsx`, etc.)
     -   **`Page/`**: Full pages made by combining smaller components.
-        -   `Welcome.tsx`: The first screen you see, which says "Welcome!".
+        -   `Welcome.tsx`: The first screen you see, which holds the 3D scene and the UI buttons.
 -   **`README.md`**: This file!
 Your friendly guide to the project.
 -   **`LLM.md`**: Special instructions for AI helpers who might work on this code.
 -   **`noteBook.md`**: A diary of all the tasks and features we're working on.